-Parking permits cost \$50 and may be purchased in September by Juniors and Seniors only!
+Parking permits are free of charge but all car details must be completed in order to secure a pass.
+In September Juniors and Seniors only will receive information about registering their car.
+Spots are limited and passes are not guaranteed.
 Please see the Dean of Student Affairs to obtain a parking permit.

-Students receiving their license during the school year, may purchase a parking permit by going to the Forms section of Plus Portals to register.
-Parking Passes purchased after March 1 will cost \$25.
+Students receiving their license during the school year may see the Dean of Student Affairs or go to the Forms section of Plus Portals to register.